fboender/scriptform/doc/MANUAL.md

           more information, see [Field types](#field_types). **Optional**.

-- **`users`**: A dictionary of users where the key is the username and the value is the plaintext password.
+- **`users`**: A dictionary of users where the key is the username and the value is the plain text password.
 This field is not required. **Dictionary**.

 For example, here's a form config file that contains two forms: